If you are looking for lighting ideas for small kitchens, a few spots in the ceiling just won’t cut it.

-A few spots in the ceiling just won’t cut it when it comes to lighting ideas for small kitchens.
-Well-planned, hardworking lighting design can make the difference between a comfortable, beautifully illuminated room and a dark and unwelcoming space.
-Well considered, it will comfortably change your space from something ordinary into the exceptional.
+Well-planned, hardworking kitchen lighting ideas and designs can make the difference between a comfortable, beautifully illuminated room and a dark and unwelcoming space.
+Well considered, it will completely change your space from something ordinary into something exceptional.

-To create a sophisticated and efficient scheme in a smaller or confined kitchen or in one with little or no natural light, it’s vital to plan right at the start of the process not just for where to put your appliances and cabinetry but also what kind of lighting you want and where best it should sit.
+To create a sophisticated and efficient scheme in a smaller or confined kitchen or in one with little or no natural light, it’s vital to plan kitchen lighting and where best it should sit right at the start of the process, as well as where to put your appliances and cabinetry.

 'Consider not just your light fittings, but how you use them.
 Try using wall rather than table lights in small rooms to avoid cluttered surfaces,' suggests Peter Bowles, founder and Managing Director at Original BTC.

 Here are some different solutions to consider for a compact space...

 Just because your kitchen is compact, doesn’t mean you can’t go dark on the walls and cabinets.
 Deeper shades such as emerald green and navy blue are still a popular choice for kitchen cabinetry and walls.